Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 and complex access-control, etc, etc, etc.  We haven't even begun to scratch the surface of "smart, self-enforcing contracts for bond coupon or dividend payments".
 Or "bond coupon payments on mezzanine tranches of CDOs".
+And let's remember that one of the promises of blockchains, is that "the application" can be shared, whereas today, banks using shared payment systems write intermediary applications to deal with some of the issues mentioned above.
+So in the promised nirvana, the issues mentioned above will be dealt with in the shared application -- in the blockchain itself.

 The complexity _should_ boggle the mind, and convince one that we should expect arbitrary database applications, not simplistic systems like Bitcoin.
 And such database applications, almost by default, require strong consistency.

 ## Back to Our Counter-example: Bitcoin is not Consistent